chaynHQ/bloom-backend/README.md

 ## Get involved

 If you would like to help Bloom and receive special access to our organization and volunteer opportunities, please get in touch with us to express your interest in volunteering via [this form](https://forms.gle/qXfDdPgJxYwvMmVP7).
 We'll get back to you to schedule an onboarding call.
-Other ways to get involved and support us are [donating](https://www.paypal.me/chaynhq), making an open-source contribution here on GitHub, and supporting us on social media!
+Other ways to get involved and support us are [donating](https://www.paypal.me/chaynhq), starring this repo and making an open-source contribution here on GitHub, and supporting us on social media!

 Our social medias: